 School Closure Title 1 Parent Resources

-During our school closure, our goal is to prevent learning loss.
-Please access our weekly Title 1 Parent Resource Letters here.
+During our school closure, our goal is to prevent learning loss and help students access new content related to essential standards.
+Please access our weekly Title 1 Parent Resource Letters on this site.

 Searching for help making a daily plan for your family?
 Ms. Pennings, one of our Learning Center teachers, created this document to help families with creating a schedule that works for them!
 Please make a copy and edit for your family.
 Directions for how to make a copy are included in the document.